Why can’t I be hypnotised?

 The big thing to understand is that by entering hypnosis you are gaining control and by resisting it you are just showing that you are not in control.

-I get it – I found it hard to enter hypnosis too
+I found it hard to enter hypnosis too

 I was an awful subject when I first started.
 I’d spent 20 years as a driving instructor and I was always in control.

 I didn’t get it at all and I thought the whole thing was nonsense.
-What was wrong with these people that have their hands stuck together or forget their names?
+What was wrong with these people who have their hands stuck together or forget their names?
 That would never happen to me.

 I finally started to experience it but it took time.
 I had to practise it a lot.